 Early public hospitals did not provide free treatment unless patients could not pay.
-In 1885 boards were established to manage hospitals.
+In 1885 charitable aid boards were established to manage hospitals.
 Hospitals were financed by patient fees, voluntary contributions, local rates and a government subsidy.
 By the late 19th century increasing staff and equipment costs meant that boards more actively sought to recover fees from patients.

 Bludgers and paupers